-As the Trade War Turns, So Goes the Economy
+Newsmaker: As the Trade War Turns, So Goes the Economy

 IMPORT/EXPORT

-As the Trade War Turns, So Goes the Economy
+Newsmaker: As the Trade War Turns, So Goes the Economy

 This has been a year of uncertainty for the trade world.